hartkopp/can-cia-613-3-poc/README.md

 * canxlrcv : display CAN XL traffic (optional: check test data)
 * cia613frag : fragment CAN XL frames according to CAN CiA 613-3
 * cia613join : join CAN XL frames according to CAN CiA 613-3
+* cia613check : CAN CiA 613-3 test application for CiA plugfest 2024-05-16
 * create_canxl_vcans.sh : script to create virtual CAN XL interfaces
+* test : testcases for hand crafted log files for CiA plugfest 2024-05-16

 ### PoC test setup and data flow